djipco/webmidi/website/api/classes/Output.md

 **Since**: 3.0.0

 **Throws**:
-  * coucouRangeError: The msb value must be between 0 and 127
+  * RangeError: The msb value must be between 0 and 127
-  * coucouRangeError: The lsb value must be between 0 and 127
+  * RangeError: The lsb value must be between 0 and 127

 ### `.setNonRegisteredParameter(...)`